Dobell House

-Dobell House is a heritage-listed former residence and now house museum at 47 Dobell Drive, Wangi Wangi, City of Lake Macquarie, New South Wales, Australia.
+Dobell House is a heritage-listed former residence and now house museum at 47 Dobell Drive, Wangi Wangi in the Hunter region of New South Wales, Australia.
 It was built from 1925 to 1970 by Robert Dobell, the father of noted Australian artist, William Dobell.
 The house is also known as Allawah and was added to the New South Wales State Heritage Register on 3 February 2017.